Azure/Industrial-IoT/docs/opc-publisher/readme.md

 ## OPC UA stack

 The OPC UA .NET Standard reference stack of the OPC Foundation (contributed by Microsoft) is used for OPC UA secure communications by the Industrial IoT platform.
-Modules and services consume the NuGet package redistributable licensed by the OPC Foundation.
+Modules and services consume the re-distributable NuGet package licensed by the OPC Foundation.
 The open source for the reference implementation is provided by the OPC Foundation on GitHub in [this public repository](https://github.com/OPCFoundation/UA-.NETStandard).

 ## Performance and Memory Tuning OPC Publisher